Mahto123i/data-analysis/README.md

 HR Analysis Dashboard: Designed and developed an interactive dashboard to visualize employee demographics, performance, and attrition trends for effective HR decision-making.

+# Amazon Sales Dashboard

+Amazon Sales Dashboard: Developed an Amazon sales dashboard to monitor key performance indicators such as orders, return rates, and product category performance.